gillfimj/coHEsion2022/docs/build-banner-app.doc.md

 Since we have locked down the container to the run as the tomcat user, we will not be able to create any new directories.
 We can get around that by using the COPY command and copying a stub directory from the host.

+A stub directory is something that is only known to the container upon container creation time and is pulled in from an alternate location.
+In this case, since the tomcat image is locked down from creating directories under certain locations and we know the the docker COPY command can carry ownership privileges with it, we can initially create the directories we need with the ownership of the tomcat user so the application can act upon the directory space.

 Let's create two stub directories, one for testing the read only functionality and one for testing the read/write access.
 Keep in mind, these are just stub directories and not the real volumes that will be mounted to the container.
 We just these directories so we can create the devices inside the container.
 Just as the directories need to exist before we mount a device on a typical OS system, so too do they need to exist in a container before we attempt to mount them.

 ```bash